 Lydia Hu Date of Birth, Age & Zodiac Sign

 Lydia Hu was born on August 18, though she has not made her exact birth year public.
-Based on her educational timeline and career history, she was most likely born in the early 1990s.
-That puts her in her early-to-mid 30s as of 2025.
+Based on her educational timeline and career history, she was most likely born in the early 1990s, putting her in her early-to-mid 30s as of 2026.
+Her August 18 birthday makes her a Leo under the Western zodiac calendar.
+Leos are typically known for being confident, driven, and natural leaders – traits that clearly show up in her on-camera presence.

 Lydia Hu Nationality & Ethnicity

 Lydia Hu is an American national, born and raised in Maryland, USA.
 She holds American citizenship and has lived and worked in the United States throughout her entire professional life.
-Her identity is deeply rooted in American culture and values.
+Her Asian-American ethnicity is a meaningful part of who she is as a person and journalist.
+That blend of cultural identity and American experience gives her a unique perspective in her reporting.

 Lydia Hu Parents – Father, Mother & Family